 Collaborative for Interdisciplinary/Integrative Studies

-The Collaborative for Interdisciplinary/Integrative Studies affords students opportunities through advising, course work and fieldwork to put into practice the relevance and value of the arts and sciences for their lives now, and the lives they will lead post-graduation.
+The Collaborative for Interdisciplinary/Integrative Studies affords students opportunities through advising, course work and fieldwork to put into practice the relevance and value of the arts and sciences for their everyday lives.

 Master’s Degree in Molecular and Cell Biology

-The Department of Biological Sciences offers two curricular paths to obtaining a Master’s Degree in Molecular and Cell Biology.
-One path is a combined undergraduate/graduate five-year program leading to a BS in Biology and MS in Molecular and Cell Biology (Combined BS/MS in Molecular and Cell Biology).
-The other path is a two-year program for students who have already earned their bachelor’s degree in a biological, medical or scientific field (Master’s Degree in Molecular and Cell Biology).
-Through both curricular paths, the mission of the Department of Biological Sciences is to prepare students for employment in research fields available in pharmaceutical companies, universities and hospitals as well as to provide an excellent foundation for students intending to pursue studies in professional health care fields and doctoral programs.
+The Master's Degree in Molecular and Cell Biology is a two-year program for students who have already earned their bachelor’s degree in a biological, medical or scientific field.
+The mission of the Department of Biological Sciences is to prepare students for employment in research fields available in pharmaceutical companies, universities and hospitals as well as to provide an excellent foundation for students intending to pursue studies in professional health care fields and doctoral programs.

 The faculty and students of the College of Arts and Sciences share a belief in the value of a comprehensive college education—an education that requires foundational study in the natural sciences, social sciences, humanities and fine arts, as well as a concentration in one of 20 majors.
 A degree in arts and sciences helps students build fulfilling and meaningful lives and is a strong basis for a preprofessional education.
 Careers in the 21st century require great creativity, critical thinking and fine writing.
 The ability to think is more important than any narrow job preparation.
 The arts and sciences curricula require demanding study while providing extensive faculty support in small classes and laboratories.

 Whether a student is pursuing a bachelor of science or bachelor of arts degree, he or she is part of a learning community in which students and faculty are makers of knowledge, not simply receivers and dispensers.
 Faculty and students study and experience a society increasingly defined by global, scientific and cultural awareness and a diversity of populations.
 The course of study provides ample opportunity for students to participate in internships that help to bridge their education and its application.
-The college also offers programs that connect directly to professional preparation, including the five-year master of arts in teaching program, taught in conjunction with the School of Education.
+The college also offers several combined programs that connect undergraduate studies directly to graduate degrees and professional preparation.
 Most importantly, students in the arts and sciences engage in an exciting, well-rounded program of study that is both fulfilling and rewarding.